poptart-coral/TAD-Beep/3. Inter Microservices Communication/POC/README.md

 ```

 This will:
-- Route to the linkerd dashboard
+- Route to requests to the linkerd dashboard
--
+- Allows the dashboard to accpet them thanks to enforced-host option
+- Open the dashboard without accessing as localhost

-## ✅ 7.
-Test the Application
+## 7. Test the Application

 ### Access from your local browser
 ```txt